yacosta738/blastkode/content/blog/en/2021-04-27-top-10-vs-code-extension-for-2021.md

 [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) is designed to help you write more human-friendly comments in your code.

-Clear, digestible comments are beneficial not only for someone going through your code but also for you.
+Clear comments are beneficial not only for someone going through your code but also for you.
 It’s quite common for developers to get lost in their own code when visiting it after some time.
 Having descriptive comments can save a lot of time for you and your team.

 With the Better Comments VS Code extension, you can categorize your annotations into alerts, queries, to-dos, highlights, etc.